QubesOS/qubes-doc/managing-os/templates/archlinux.md

 One last thing to setup to have a "PROPERLY" functioning archlinux template.

-Archlinux package manager Pacman is  a fine package mangers execpt that we could not find a way to configure it to use the Qubes Update Proxy Service (QUPS) that would compliy with Qubes QUPS usage policy.
+Archlinux package manager Pacman is  a fine package mangers except that we could not find a way to configure it to use the Qubes Update Proxy Service (QUPS) that would comply with Qubes QUPS usage policy.

 *If someone does find a way please post to the Qubes-Users or Devel google groups mailing list.*

-Powerpill is a full Pacman wrapper that not only give easy proxy configuration but futher offers numerous other advantages.
+Powerpill is a full Pacman wrapper that not only give easy proxy configuration but further offers numerous other advantages.

 Please check out: